 Remove the CPU socket cover as shown.
-Hold your index finger down on the rear grip of the socket cover and use your thumb to lift up the front edge (next to the "REMOVE" mark) and then remove the cover.
+Hold your index finger down on the rear side of the socket cover and use your thumb to lift up the front edge (next to the "REMOVE" mark) of the socket cover and remove it.
 (DO NOT touch socket contacts.
 To protect the CPU socket, always replace the protective socket cover when the CPU is not installed.)